jeremybmerrill/semaptic/README.md

 This helps people explore large text datasets.

-You can try it in action here: https://colab.research.google.com/drive/1Y1-lUxXIBpakLyxKu9HUyulqv9IugcYy#scrollTo=kjmcnC-iUsVf
+You can try it in action [in this Colab notebook](https://colab.research.google.com/drive/1Y1-lUxXIBpakLyxKu9HUyulqv9IugcYy#scrollTo=kjmcnC-iUsVf)

 ## TODO list